Last updated: June 20, 2026

 Unemployment after job loss

-If you lost your job or your hours were reduced, file through the Virginia Employment Commission.
-The VEC application page says to file within the first week.
-VEC’s VEC benefits page says new claims filed on or after January 4, 2026 have a minimum weekly benefit of $112 and a maximum of $430, based on wages and claim rules.
+If you lost your job or your hours were cut, file through the Virginia Employment Commission.
+The VEC application page explains how to apply, and the VEC benefits page says new claims filed on or after January 4, 2026 have a minimum weekly benefit of $112 and a maximum of $430, based on covered wages and claim rules.

 Child support services